AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/databases/sql-server.md

 A base connection represents the authenticated connection between a source and Adobe Experience Platform.

-This tutorial walks you through the steps to create a base connection for [!DNL Microsoft SQL Server] using the [[!DNL Flow Service] API](https://www.adobe.io/experience-platform-apis/references/flow-service/).
+Read this tutorial to learn how to create a base connection for [!DNL Microsoft SQL Server] using the [[!DNL Flow Service] API](https://www.adobe.io/experience-platform-apis/references/flow-service/).

 ## Getting started

 This guide requires a working understanding of the following components of Adobe Experience Platform:

-* [Sources](../../../../home.md): [!DNL Experience Platform] allows data to be ingested from various sources while providing you with the ability to structure, label, and enhance incoming data using [!DNL Platform] services.
+* [Sources](../../../../home.md): Experience Platform allows data to be ingested from various sources while providing you with the ability to structure, label, and enhance incoming data using Platform services.
-* [Sandboxes](../../../../../sandboxes/home.md): [!DNL Experience Platform] provides virtual sandboxes which partition a single [!DNL Platform] instance into separate virtual environments to help develop and evolve digital experience applications.
+* [Sandboxes](../../../../../sandboxes/home.md): Experience Platform provides virtual sandboxes which partition a single Platform instance into separate virtual environments to help develop and evolve digital experience applications.

 The following sections provide additional information that you will need to know in order to successfully connect to [!DNL Microsoft SQL Server] using the [!DNL Flow Service] API.